 Understanding The Risk of Money Laundering on a Prepaid Card

-Blog / Understanding The Risk of Money Laundering on a Prepaid Card
+Blog / Risk of Money Laundering on a Prepaid Card

 The truth is that one of the new targets of money launderers lately is prepaid cards.
 Prepaid cards, which provide access to accounts worth tens of thousands of dollars, transfer this money quickly, causing money laundering activities.
 The reasons for the increase in the popularity of prepaid cards and how money laundering activities are achieved through prepaid cards are interesting.
 So there are some points you should know if you own or intend to hold a prepaid card.